Top-ranked Gonzaga cruises to win over Loyola Marymount

 BIG PICTURE

-Gonzaga: The Bulldogs struggled last weekend in the first week of WCC play but got back on track this weekend on the road.
-They cruised to a 44-point win at San Francisco on Thursday before easily taking care of LMU.
-They should be at the top of the rankings for the fourth straight week when the AP Top 25 is released on Monday.
+Gonzaga: The Bulldogs should again be atop the rankings when the AP Top 25 is released Monday.
+It would be the first time in nearly a year that a team has remained No. 1 for four straight weeks.
+Tennessee was the last team to do it (Jan.
+21 through Feb.
+11).

-Loyola Marymount: The Lions came into the game tied for 29th in the nation in field goal shooting (47.9 percent) but have struggled over the past two games.
+Loyola Marymount: The Lions came into the game tied for 29th nationally in field goal shooting (47.9%) but have struggled over the past two games.
 They were 16 of 47 against BYU last Saturday and 22 of 57 against Gonzaga.
 LMU was plagued by poor 3-point shooting against the Bulldogs, making 7 of 26 from beyond the arc.

 UP NEXT